-CIU's online MBA program prepares graduate students vocationally for both for-profit and not-forprofit environments in which advanced competencies in business management, organizational leadership, economics, finance, and other core business-related disciplines are required.
-Combined with CIU's core values and its emphasis on leadership from a Christian worldview, graduate students will be distinctively equipped for domestic and international service with forprofit enterprises, not-for-profit organizations, and international nongovernmental organizations (INGOs).
-Students will study the principles and best practices of effective and ethical leadership and management, concentrating on the traditional core business-related disciplines so that graduates of the MBA program acquire the knowledge and skills to be successful across a broad range of organizational settings as entrepreneurs, business professionals, and organizational leaders.
+CIU's online MBA program prepares graduate students for both for-profit and not-for-profit business environments in which advanced competencies in management, economics, finance, and other core business-related disciplines are required.

+Combined with CIU's core values and its emphasis on leadership from a Christian worldview, graduate students will be distinctively equipped for domestic and international service with forprofit enterprises, not-for-profit organizations, and international nongovernmental organizations.
+Students will study the principles and best practices of effective and ethical leadership and management, concentrating on traditional core business disciplines so that graduates of the MBA program acquire the knowledge and skills to be successful across a broad range of organizational settings as entrepreneurs, business professionals, and organizational leaders.